Sylvia Peters: Later life and career

 Peters opened a children's clothing shop in Wimbledon, London, in 1963, and a women's clothes shop in 1977.
 She returned to television work on a number of occasions, such as the Sykes 1977 Christmas special, and for special shows such as the BBC Television Service's 50th and 75th birthday specials.
 In the early 1980s she appeared on the magazine programme Afternoon Plus for Thames Television where she appeared with her former colleagues McDonald Hobley and Mary Malcolm.
 Later in the same decade she joined Robert (Bob) Dougall, Brian Johnston and other hosts in presenting the Channel 4 magazine programme for the over sixties, Years Ahead.

 In 2013 she introduced the digitally restored film recording of the Queen's Coronation when it was repeated on BBC Parliament.

 Personal life

-In 1950, she married Kenneth Milne-Buckley, who had been her first studio director at the BBC.
+On 28 August 1950, she married Kenneth Milne-Buckley, who had been her first studio director at the BBC, gaining two stepchildren.
 They had one daughter, Carmella.
-Peters died on 26 July 2016, aged 90.
+Peters died of esophageal cancer at Kew House nursing home, Wimbledon on 26 July 2016, aged 90.